zzzprojects/docs/dapper-plus.net/pages/getting-started/getting-started-basic-usage.md

 ## Extension Methods

-When the library is added to your projects, the following extension methods are now automatically available from to your `IDbConnection` and `IDbTransaction` interface
+When the library is added to your projects, the following extension methods are now automatically available from your `IDbConnection` and `IDbTransaction` interface:

 - BulkInsert
 - BulkUpdate